dcompoze/fm/README.md

 The file manager can be configured using a configuration file typically located in `$XDG_CONFIG_HOME/fm/config.toml`.

-A sample configuration file is present in the root of the repository `/config.toml`.
+A sample configuration file can be found in `desktop/config.toml` in this repository.

 ## Keybindings